 Since 1992, Favre has led the Packers to 12 winning seasons, six NFC Central/North titles, two NFC titles and one Super Bowl championship.
-Over that same period, Da Bears have had five winning seasons and three NFC Central/North titles, including back to back titles in 2005-2006.
-The Bears also lost in the Super Bowl back in February to the Colts.
+Over that same period, Da Bears have had three winning seasons and one NFC Central title.
 Those numbers are pretty lopsided.
 Favre has been the major difference, especially when the two teams face each other.
-In the 30 games that Favre has played against the Bears, his quarterback rating is 86.4.
-Favre has thrown 52 touchdown passes against Chicago as opposed to just 34 interceptions.
+In the 26 games that Favre has played against the Bears, his quarterback rating is 93.8.
+Favre has thrown 51 touchdown passes against Chicago as opposed to just 25 interceptions.